JoshuaKGoldberg/Goldblog/content/blog/tslint-maintenance/index.md

 We'll never know what that would have been like now.
 TypeScript [announced its switch of focus to ESLint](https://github.com/microsoft/TypeScript/issues/29288) a couple of months after I started on TSLint.
-As I said to them: as exciting as it was to take on maintaining TSLint, it was _even more exciting_ to see the plans to switch to ESLint.
+As exciting as it was to take on maintaining TSLint, it was _even more exciting_ to see the plans to switch to ESLint.

 ### Was It Worth It?